 BRUNEI FILM BLITZ SPECIAL RECOGNITION AWARD

-ASPIRING filmmaker Malik Razak captivated audiences and judges with his short film ‘Wish You Were Here’, with its melancholic tale of loneliness and grief.
-Throughout the film, young man tries to talk to his mother who doesn’t reciprocate her son’s attempts for dialogue.
+Aspiring filmmaker Malik Razak captivated audiences and judges with his short film ‘Wish You Were Here’, with its melancholic tale of loneliness and grief.
+Throughout the film, a young man tries to talk to his mother who doesn’t reciprocate her son’s attempts for dialogue.
 Later, we find that this is not a narrative about family communication but about a man grieving.
 Malik’s efforts in producing a quality film earned him the Special Jury Mention in the competition’s 48-hour Category.

 WISH YOU WERE HERE BY MALIK RAZAK